paytm/lgr/README.md

 ## ToDo and improvements

-- Should have support for identifying CALLing Function/ line number
-- Should have support for Prefixing Filename/ function name, line number automatically
-- Should be able to handle StackTrace gracefully and show properly.
 - Should have Sync and Buffer Modes Also
 - Should not raise a problem if objects passed to it are not available etc.
 - Should have Child Loggers like Bunyan where loggers get chained and scoped